Search results

 Bonnie Prince Charlie©

-Prince Charles Edward Stuart, better known as Bonnie Prince Charlie, brought the Palace of Holyroodhouse to life in 1745 when he set up court for six weeks.
+Prince Charles Edward Stuart, better known as Bonnie Prince Charlie, brought the Palace of Holyroodhouse to life, when he set up court for six weeks between September and October 1745.

-Charles arrived in Scotland to claim the throne of Great Britain for his father, James Francis Edward Stuart.
+Charles arrived in Scotland with his troops to plot the next steps in the final Jacobite rising – claiming the throne of Great Britain for his father, James Francis Edward Stuart.
 As he entered the royal palace of his Stuart ancestors, he was cheered by great crowds of supporters.

 Bonnie Prince Charlie left Holyroodhouse in October 1745 and was finally defeated at the battle of Culloden in April 1746, before fleeing to Europe and life in exile.